[Sofia Berry, recipient of the 2016 Carriage House Award]

 - Dr. Shealeen Meaney appeared on WAMC's "Community Conversation" to discuss Women's History Month

-The Modern Languages program operates three residential language centers as part of its teaching and co-curricular missions to Russell Sage College.
+The Modern Languages program operates two residential language centers as part of its teaching and co-curricular missions to Russell Sage College.
 Two Victorian brownstones on the Troy Campus, La Casa Espanola (Spanish House) and La Maison Francaise (French House/International House) have supported the multicultural development of more than three generations of Sage alumnae in all majors.